 The name "Sikhism" comes from "Sikh," which means "a strong and able disciple."

-Due to its religious context, Sikhism has elements of Hinduism and Islam in its beliefs, practices, and traditions.
+Reflecting its religious context, Sikhism has elements of Hinduism and Islam in its beliefs, practices, and traditions.
 Some of its doctrines, such as certain aspects of its teaching on God, reflect Islam more than Hinduism, while other doctrines, such as karma, reflect Hinduism more than Islam.
 These characteristics result in a distinct religion, but one which has been heavily influenced by other faiths.

 The ultimate source of authority and doctrine in Sikhism is the sacred book, the Adi Granth.
 In the event of disputes, a council is convened at the Akal Takht ("Throne of the Timeless"), a building facing the Harimandir temple in Amritsar.
 Resolutions passed by this council carry spiritual sanction.